DARIAEngineering/dcaf_case_management/docs/onboarding/README.md

 * If you are still interested, a rep from DARIA/DCAF will begin the paperwork process outlined [here](../administering/CONTRACT_AGREEMENT.md).
 This is an agreement signed by both sides agreeing to cost, and affirming that your data is yours and that DCAF can't access it.

 * We pick a date to create your fund's instance of DARIA.
-(Engineering instructions for this are in the [Setting up a New Instance doc](../administering/SETTING_UP_A_NEW_INSTANCE.md)).
+(Engineering instructions for this are in the [Onboarding a New Fund doc](../administering/ONBOARDING_A_NEW_FUND.md)).
 This is usually a month before you plan on going live.

 * Someone from the DARIA team helps you plan on how to migrate your data over.
 (The DARIA team does not do data migrations but will help you plan yours.)
 Our playbook for this is in the [Migrating your Data doc](MIGRATING_YOUR_DATA.md).